Recognizable set

-In computer science, more precisely in automata theory, a recognizable set of a monoid is a subset that can be distinguished by some morphism to a finite monoid.
+In computer science, more precisely in automata theory, a recognizable set of a monoid is a subset that can be distinguished by some homomorphism to a finite monoid.
 Recognizable sets are useful in automata theory, formal languages and algebra.

 This notion is different from the notion of recognizable language.
 Indeed, the term "recognizable" has a different meaning in computability theory.